I love the idea of buying direct from a local ranch. How do I get started?

 How much freezer space do I need?

 A typical quarter will require about 3.0 cubic feet of freezer space.
 (36 inches in each direction.)
 The freezer in a 2nd refrigerator is usually more than enough.
-If you need extra freezer space, Costco, Sam’s and Sears all sell small stand alone freezers starting around $250.
+If you need extra freezer space, all major retailers sell small stand alone freezers starting at less than $200.

 What cuts will I receive when sharing an order?